folio-org/ui-plugin-eusage-reports/doc/pages.md

 This apparently already exists, having been implemented by K-Int.
 They will give us a link to a place where we can see it in action.

 > **Owen Stephens** _16 minutes ago_
 > The place we have this in the UI at the moment is from the ERM Comparisons app.
 To see how this works in the UI https://folio-snapshot.dev.folio.org/comparisons-erm?sort=-started and then click “Select package” in the search & filter panel
+>
+> It should be the same plugin but pass a filter of
+> class==org.olf.kb.TitleInstance
+> instead of
+> class==org.olf.kb.Pkg

 ## 4. Title record